 There are some other great options if you plan to cold approach with a friend.

-While approaching with a buddy can be done anywhere, it opens the doors to approaching other groups of women.
 This could range from a situational event like a music festival approach to just hitting up your local beach.
 It's even better if you can be the guy in the group to initiate it.

 If you are interested in joining a specific hobby group- Meetup.com could work (I haven't personally used it, though).

-You can cold approach at the mall by visiting the stores with the best odds to have attractive women your age.
 If you're unfamiliar with a certain mall, visit their directory online and find the best stores to visit (or just wait, as you'll end up doing laps around the mall anyway).

 Another option is to hang out at the food court and look for openings.